A hierarchical reserving model for reported non-life insurance claims: Introduction

 \section{Introduction}

 Insurers set aside funds, the so-called reserve, for covering claims from past exposure years.
 This reserve is often split into a reserve for Incurred, But Not yet Reported (IBNR) claims and a reserve for Reported, But Not yet Settled (RBNS) claims.
-These separate reserves differ in the range of statistical tools that are available for modelling them.
+The specifics of these different reserves should be reflected in the statistical tools used for modelling.
 Since the claims that compose the IBNR reserve are not yet reported, claim-specific and policy(holder) covariates are unavailable for differentiating the cost per claim.
-Therefore, IBNR reserving mostly focuses on accurately estimating the number of unreported claims, followed by allocating a fixed cost per unreported claim.
+Therefore, IBNR reserving methods mostly put focus on accurately estimating the number of unreported claims, followed by allocating a fixed cost per unreported claim.
 In RBNS reserving, the insurer is aware of the number of open claims as well as their characteristics and development so-far.
 This opens the possibility for reserving models that predict the future cost on a per claim basis.
-This paper focuses on predicting the RBNS reserve by modelling the development of reported claims.
+This paper puts focus on predicting the RBNS reserve by modelling the individual development of reported claims in the presence of covariates.

 Traditionally, the non-life insurance literature has been dominated by analytic models designed for aggregated data, such as the chain ladder method \citep{Mack1993,Mack1999}.
-These models compress the historical data on the development of claims over time in a two dimensional table, the so-called runoff triangle, by aggregating payments by occurrence and development year.
+These models compress the historical data on the development of claims over time in a two dimensional table, the so-called run-off triangle, by aggregating payments by occurrence and development year.
 Low data requirements, implementation simplicity and a straightforward interpretation of the predicted reserve justify the popularity of these models.
-However, by compressing the data valuable insights into the risk characteristics of individual claims are lost.
-This makes the reserve less robust against changes in the portfolio composition and extreme one-time events.
-In response to this, individual reserving methods designed for granular data available at the level of individual claims, have first been proposed in the nineties.
-Individual reserving remained largely unexplored for about two decades, with revived interest in recent years thanks to an increased focus on big data analytics.
+However, by compressing the data valuable insights into the characteristics of individual claims are lost.
+This makes the reserve less robust against changes in the portfolio composition and extreme one-time events \citep{verdonck2009robustification}.
+In response to this, individual reserving methods designed for granular data available at the level of individual claims have first been proposed in the nineties.
+Individual reserving methods remained largely unexplored for about two decades, with revived interest in recent years thanks to an increased focus on the use of big data analytics in insurance.